Bachelor of Science in Engineering | College of Engineering and Computing

 There are no additional admission requirements for this program.

-The new electrical engineering program emphasizes a solid engineering background education as well as exposure to current technology and applications and mastering of problem-solving skills.
+The electrical engineering program emphasizes a solid engineering background education as well as exposure to current technology and applications and mastering of problem-solving skills.

 Science, engineering science, and mathematics courses are fundamental to electrical engineering.
 Physics, chemistry, engineering mechanics, thermodynamics, and mathematics and statistics courses help to prepare students for in-depth study of electrical engineering subjects.